d7networks/nagios/Configure-NagiosXI.md

 3. Add notification commands

-Procedure: On Nagios XI  - GUI, Navigate to following path and add two commands seperately
+Procedure: On Nagios XI  - GUI, Navigate to following path and add two commands seperately.

 Importnant: Here you must replace API_Username and API_Password with the one you recieved from our website.

 Configure > Core Config Manager > Commands > Add new